redanium/tutorial_webrtc/README.md

 # tutorial_webrtc

-Prerequisites can be found here : http://webrtcbydralex.com/index.php/i…
+Prerequisites can be found [here](http://webrtcbydralex.com/index.php/iit-rtc-2017-tutorial/)

 ## JanusQtApp code will be update by the end of the week ##